 Professor Knospe’s field of research is ultrarelativistic heavy-ion physics, the intersection of nuclear and particle physics.
 One of the main goals of research in this field is to learn more about the strong force, which holds nuclei and nucleons (protons and neutrons) together.
 At Lehigh, Prof. Knospe collaborates closely with Prof. Rosi Reed as part of the Lehigh Relativistic Heavy Ion Group.
-He works on the ALICE experiment at the Large Hadron Collider (LHC) at CERN, as well as the STAR and sPHENIX experiments at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory.
+He works on the ALICE experiment at the Large Hadron Collider (LHC) at CERN, both the STAR and sPHENIX experiments at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory, and the ePIC experiment at the planned Electron-Ion Collider (EIC) at Brookaven.
 He is co-PI on a National Science Foundation Major Research Instrumentation grant to construct an Even Plane Detector for sPHENIX.
 In 2022 he received a Department of Energy Early Career award to fund work on heavy-quark bound states at RHIC.
-He also does work related to Diversity, Inclusion, and Equity in physics and STEM.
+He served in the Chair Line of the RHIC/AGS Users Association from 2023-2026.

 Anders Knospe